-Prerequisite(s): ENG1021 or ENG1921 or placement.
-(WI) (OL) Offered at Charlotte, Miami, Online, Providence, Providence CE 4.5 Quarter Credit Hours
+Prerequisite(s): ENG1021 or ENG1921.
+(OL) (WI) Offered at Charlotte, Miami, Online, Providence, Providence CE 4.5 Quarter Credit Hours

 LIT4010 Science Fiction

 This course analyses the evolution of science fiction from its early origins to the present.
 Fantastic and futuristic elements of plot are examined as social commentary.
 A variety of styles in several genres include traditional science fiction, fantasy, horror and cyberpunk.